telerik/kendo-ui-core/docs/controls/charts/how-to/font-awesome-icons.md

 # Use FontAwesome in Labels

-The Chart labels cannot contain HTML markup, so we can't use Font Awesome via CSS styles.
-We have several options to get around this.
+The Chart labels cannot contain HTML markup, so you are not able to use FontAwesome via CSS styles.
+Below are listed the options to work around this.

-## Use Unicode Code Points
+## Apply Unicode Code Points

 The simplest approach is to use the Unicode symbols from the font directly.

-One obvious drawback is that we're limited to Font Awesome for the entire label.
+An obvious drawback is that you are limited to FontAwesome for the entire label.

+### To Series Labels

+The example below demonstrates how to use FontAwesome icons in series labels with Unicode.

-###### Example - Font Awesome Icons in Series Labels with Unicode
+###### Example

 ```html
     <!-- Include FontAwesome -->